How much do you love your dog?

 Ultimately, to kill the adult heartworms three injections of Immiticide are given over a six week period.

 Complications such as pneumonia are common, so the dog needs careful monitoring and supervision by a vet.

-Crucial to avoiding the trauma of putting your dog and you through treatment for heartworm, is regular use of a preventative such as Heartgard.
+Crucial to avoid the trauma of putting your dog and you through treatment for heartworm is the regular use of a preventative such as Heartgard.

 Give it to your dog monthly from a young age (eight weeks) and continue for life.